lovish69/SOC-Project/Part-1/Readme.md

     make
     -Start Silver C2:
     ./sliver-server
-In part 2 we will go deeper with the help of Command and Control tool silver and will detect some logs with help of LimaCharlie and SysMOn.
+'''In part 2 we will go deeper with the help of Command and Control tool silver and will detect some logs with help of LimaCharlie and SysMOn.'''